 Most people would define mindfulness meditation as a training of the attention that can result in increased concentration and focus, and less reactivity.
 There's so much more to it than moment-to-moment awareness of mental activity, emotions, sounds, and bodily sensations.
 However, if everyone increased their mindfulness according to that definition, assuming their intentions were sincere, the world would be a better place.

 We all have ways of thinking and behaving, both when we are "stressed" and when we're not.
 The mindfulness I teach is rooted in Mindfulness-Based Stress Reduction.
 It's a way of being that positions you to be acutely aware of your present-moment experience, which enables you to be intentional and authentic with how you meet everyone and everything that shows up in your life.

 There are all kinds of claims being made about the benefits of mindfulness, and you should always look into the sources behind the claims to determine whether you feel comfortable with the sources and the claims.
-The messenger and the message are both important, as nothing is free of context.
+And always vet potential teachers, as the messenger is as important as the message.

 What People Say . . .

 Helped calm me

 James Brewer, MBA, CFP®, AIF®, CRPC®, PPC®, CDFA®, CFSLA

 Financial Life Architect